lukeshinn/pyhaat-bulk-metrics/README.md

 - This will read from the seed_data.py class attribute and run analysis once a month between the date ranges provided.
 The results will be output to -rmetrics.csv

 - You will see in the -rmetrics.csv generated that feedproduces, profiles, and organizations have low REST coverage numbers (0/5.1/0)
-- You will also see a pivot\_-rmetrics.csv this is experimental and doesn't seem to format correctly.
+- You will also see a pivot-rmetrics.csv this is experimental and doesn't seem to format correctly.
 There is a run_date row that is always blank which makes graphing an issue.

 ### TODOS and Bugs